-- In general, the ups-and-downs of Latin America's importance in the world economy have followed the cycles of commodity prices rather than reflecting sustained self-generated development. - In 1981, Latin America accounted for 35 percent of emerging and developing country GDP.
-In 2011, Latin America's share of emerging and developing country GDP had dropped to only 22 percent.1 - In 1981, Brazil and Argentina each enjoyed a slightly higher GDP that China.
-Mexico's GDP was 73 percent higher than China's and 49 percent higher than India's.
-Argentina's economy was almost double that of Indonesia, a country with almost six times the population.
-By 2011, Indonesia's GDP was almost double that of Argentina and India's was 45 percent larger than Mexico's.
-China today is significantly larger than all of Latin America combined.2 - Perhaps the single most troublesome longer-term issue is that Latin America has been the most prosperous developing region for almost a hundred years, but it suffers from the highest disparities of income, even higher than in Africa.
+- In 1965, Latin America accounted for 5.6 percent of global GDP.
+Forty years later, in 2005, it still had only 5.7 percent (at market exchange rates).
+In other words, while Latin America's per capita income rose between 1965 and 2005 by 136 percent, so did it for the world as a whole, leaving the region no better in relative terms after forty years.
+Latin America's income level has similarly not converged with that of the United States (it was 12.9 percent that of the US in 1970 and 13.5 percent in 2009). - In general, the ups-and-downs of Latin America's importance in the world economy have followed the cycles of commodity prices rather than reflecting sustained self-generated development. - In 1981, Latin America accounted for 31 percent of developing country GDP.
+In 2009, Latin America's share of developing country GDP had dropped to only 20 percent. - In 1981, Brazil and Mexico were each one-third larger than India or China, and Argentina had the same GDP as Indonesia, a country with almost six times the population.
+By 2009, Indonesia's GDP was 50 percent larger than Argentina's, and India's one-third larger than Mexico.
+Today, China is almost 50 percent larger than all of Latin America combined. - Brazil and Mexico were the two largest emerging economies in 1980.
+Latin America had 4 countries in the top ten list.
+Today, 7 of the top ten emerging economies are in Asia.
+Argentina and Venezuela have dropped off the list altogether.
+Now, only Brazil (#2) and Mexico (#4) are on the list.

+- In contrast, successful Asian countries-the NICs, China and India-continue their unrelenting march towards converging with the developed economies.
+For example, in 1965 the per capita income of NICs was 10.2 percent of the US and by 2009 it had reached 47.1 percent.
+China has risen from 0.8 percent to 7.7 percent. - Perhaps the single most troublesome longer-term issue is that LAC has been the most prosperous developing region for almost a hundred years, but it suffers from the highest disparities of income, even higher than in Africa.
 Despite the recent progress cited above, the disparities today essentially remain as large as forty years ago.
 These disparities are a hidden and ticking time bomb that can destroy the very social and political fabric of the region.